- Reference Number: HEY1640/2026

 Introduction

-This leaflet has been produced to give you general information.
+This leaflet has been produced to give you general information about your procedure.
 Most of your questions should be answered by this leaflet.
-It is not intended to replace the discussion between you and your doctor, but may act as a starting point for discussion.
-If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team who has been caring for you.
+It is not intended to replace the discussion between you and your doctor but may act as a starting point for discussion.
+If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team caring for you.

 Can there be any complications or risks?

 Please read the information leaflet.
-Share the information it contains with your partner and family (if you wish) so that they can be of help and support.
-There may be information they need to know, especially if they are taking care of you following the treatment.
+Share the information it contains with your family (if you wish) so that they can be of help and support.
+There may be information they need to know, especially if they are taking care of you following this examination.

 What will happen?

 Your treatment will take place in the Ophthalmic Theatres on the first floor of the Eye Hospital.
-You should report to the Ophthalmic Day Case Unit on the first floor at the time given on your patient letter.
+You should report to the Ophthalmic Day Case Unit at the time given on your patient letter.
 Our nursing staff will greet you.
 They will check your details, check your blood pressure and get you ready for surgery.
-There will be other patients waiting in the unit waiting for a variety of treatments.

-Overall the procedure takes approximately 35 minutes.
-At the end of the procedure, the eye doctor puts in a soft contact lens (also called a bandage contact lens) that stays in until you see the doctor in clinic.
+Overall, the procedure takes approximately 35 minutes.
+At the end of the procedure, the eye doctor puts in a soft contact lens that stays in until you see the doctor in clinic.
 If it falls out before the clinic appointment, please throw it away.
 Do not try to put it back in.

 What happens afterwards?

-Once you have been discharged from the Ophthalmic Day Case Unit (or eye ward if you had a general anaesthetic) you should return straight home.
+Once you have been discharged you should return straight home.
 After the local anaesthetic used by the eye doctors has worn off, the eye can become very painful.
 This is normal in the first 48 hours.
 The eye should become progressively less painful during the first 72 hours.

 We advise you rest in a darkened environment with your eyes closed.
 It often helps to listen to music or an audiobook to distract you from the discomfort.
 By day three after the operation the eye should be less painful.
 Once the surface of your eye has grown back over, you should be pain free.
 This is normally by days 5 to 7.
 If your eye becomes painful again after previously being pain free, you must contact the eye service immediately and arrangements will be made for you to see an eye doctor the same day.